chrismatthews939/DataEng-Learning-Journal/9. Data Responsibilities/Topic-1-The-legal-aspects-of-data-engineering-and-privacy-by-design.md

 `In 2019, British Airways faced a massive GDPR fine of £20 million after a data breach exposed over 400,000 customer records.
 The breach was traced to a weakly secured booking website that allowed attackers to redirect users to a fraudulent page.`

+---

+# Legal obligations for data engineers

+## Obligation 1: Secure system design

+### Explanation

+Secure system design involves encryption, user authentication, and controlled access.

+Engineers use encryption protocols like SSL/TLS for data transfer, ensuring that sensitive information like test results cannot be intercepted.

+Firewalls and intrusion detection systems prevent unauthorised access to medical records.

+### Example

+A hospital encrypts patient data before transmitting it to an external lab for diagnostic analysis.

+Authentication measures ensure that only authorised personnel, like doctors, can access test results.

+---

+## Obligation 2: Documentation and accountability

+### Explanation

+Documentation includes maintaining logs of data access, processing activities, and breach reports.

+This ensures accountability, as organisations can track who accessed patient records, when, and for what purpose.

+### Example

+A hospital keeps detailed logs of every staff member who views or edits patient files, helping track suspicious activity and meet GDPR’s accountability requirements.

+---

+## Obligation 3: Stakeholder communication

+### Explanation

+Data engineers must clearly communicate compliance measures and security protocols to stakeholders.

+This might involve employee training sessions, policy updates, or breach notifications.

+### Example

+After a minor breach involving patient scheduling software, the hospital informed affected patients and outlined steps taken to resolve the issue.

+Regular updates helped maintain trust and transparency.

+---

+# The consequences of non-compliance with data protection

+## Case study: Marriot International data breach

+In 2018, Marriott International disclosed a data breach that impacted approximately 500 million customers.
+Sensitive data, including names, passport numbers, and credit card details, was exposed.

+### Challenges

+- Weak encryption protocols allowed hackers to access customer data.
+- Inadequate breach detection delayed response times by months.

+### Consequences

+- Marriott faced a £18.4 million fine under GDPR.
+- Reputational damage resulted in customer attrition, with significant losses in bookings
+- The company had to invest heavily in system upgrades and compliance measures.

+### Outcome

+- Marriott improved its encryption standards and adopted real-time monitoring tools to prevent future breaches.
+- While costly, these changes restored some customer trust over time.

+---

+## Consequence 1: Financial penalties

+### Explanation

+Under GDPR, organisations can be fined up to €20 million or 4% of their global annual turnover, whichever is higher.

+These penalties are designed to ensure businesses prioritise compliance.

+### Example

+In 2020, British Airways was fined £20 million for failing to secure customer data, impacting over 400,000 customers.

+---

+## Consequence 2: Reputational damage

+### Explanation

+Reputational damage occurs when customers lose faith in an organisation's ability to protect their data.

+This can lead to customer attrition, reduced sales, and difficulty in attracting new clients.

+### Example

+The 2017 Equifax breach exposed the personal data of 147 million people.

+Following the breach, the company’s stock dropped by 30%, and it faced lawsuits and public criticism.

+---

+## Consequence 3: Operational disruption

+### Explanation

+Non-compliance can lead to investigations, audits, and the need to overhaul processes and systems.

+This diverts resources from normal operations and increases downtime.

+### Example

+After a major breach, a healthcare provider had to halt operations for three days while its IT systems were audited and restored, leading to cancelled appointments and delayed treatments.

+---

+# Understanding privacy-by-design